 Kazuko Shirakawa, who starred in the first of the "Apartment Wife" series in 1971, is considered to be the original Nikkatsu Queen.
 After her last roman porn film in 1976, she went on to a fairly successful career in mainstream movies.

-Junko Miyashita (here in a still from the 1975 gem, A Woman Called Sada Abe) also went on to do mainstream films and is still currently acting.
+Junko Miyashita (here in a still from the 1975 gem, A Woman Called Sada Abe) also went on to do mainstream films and is still currently acting as of this writing.

 Credited with bringing Nikkatsu into the S&M genre, Naomi Tani began her brief tenure with the company in 1974 with Flower and Snake and made her final Nikkatsu feature in 1979 with Rope and Skin (above).
 After her retirement, she went through a few personal difficulties but did release an interesting vocal album entitled Modae No Heya in which she spoke (not sung) over a background of traditional Japanese instruments.
 Eventually, she became a restaurant owner and later, opened a video store that specializes in the type of classic bondage movies she used to star in.

-1974's Secret Chronicle: She Beast Market which features Junko Miyashita, contains some unforgettable scenes and is a must-have for any serious collector of Nikkatsu roman porn.
+1974's Secret Chronicle: She Beast Market which features Junko Miyashita in the starring role, contains some unforgettable scenes and is a must-have for any serious collector of Nikkatsu roman porn.

 Theatrical trailer for Rope and Skin featuring Naomi Tani